Tangerinedream13/Mahjong-Maven/README.md

 ---

-Mahjong Maven was built for the PEO Chapter, Chapter M, in Asheville, NC, a group of women who just want to play mahjong without dealing with spreadsheets.
+Mahjong Maven was built for the PEO Chapter M, in Asheville, NC, a group of women who just want to play mahjong without dealing with spreadsheets.
 It handles all the logistics so you can focus on the game.

 ## What it does